anthonymoon2/sbg-website/README.md

 # Web-based Learning Management website that uses Standard Based Grading.

 Web Framework: Flask
-Backend: Python, Javascript
-FrontEnd: HTML, CSS
+Python, Javascript, HTML, CSS, BootStrap

 ### HOW THE WEBSITE WORKS
 - Create a teacher or student account by signing up